Yena830/2024Fall_projects_liars_dice/README.md

 ##### The comparison shows that randomizing player order reduces positional advantages.
 In the fixed order graph, player4 and player3 have a clear winning advantage, while in the randomized order graph, their probabilities converge, creating a fairer distribution of wins across all players
 ![img_19.png](images/img_19.png)

+## Limitation
+1. Simplified Strategies: The current model assumes players strictly follow predefined strategies, which limits the exploration of adaptive or mixed strategies seen in real-world gameplay.
+2. Unrealistic Assumptions: Errors such as misreading dice, miscalculations, or hesitation are not considered, which may differ from actual player behavior.
+Also cannot simulate the players' memory.
+3. Limited Rule Variability: Only a small range of rule modifications was tested, and their impact on gameplay dynamics and fairness may not be fully explored.